biostar-dev/g-sdk/docs/_apis/admin.md

 ### GetInfo

-Get the version information of the gateway.
+Get the version information of G-SDK.

 ```protobuf
 message GetInfoResponse {